UBC-MDS/introduction-machine-learning/chapters/en/slides/module1/module1_01.md

  gazelle     0.010053
 ```

-Notes: Here we already have a trained model which has been show
+Notes: Here, we already have a trained model that has been shown
 thousands of images.

-If we give it images from our own collection, the
+If we give it images from our own collection, the model attempts to make
-model attempts to make a prediction of the contents of the image.
-In
+a prediction of the contents of the image.

-this case the model predicts the animal to be an `ox` with 86%
+In this case, the model predicts the animal to be an `ox` with an 86%
 probability.
 That’s not bad.

 ---